-It makes for a comfortable, strain preventing handle and a smooth head that makes it easy to get into the stitches without splitting them.
-Available in a variety of sizes.
-The hook is inline to make it easier to use.
+It makes for a comfortable, strain-preventing handle and a smooth head that makes it easy to get into the stitches without splitting them.
+These tools are available in a variety of sizes and are lightweight.

 Steel crochet hooks are designed for the finest, most intricate designs, making sense they need to be sturdy and durable to prevent breakage.

 Think of home decor items such as lace doilies and table cloths.

 Steel hooks from Susan Bates are made of nickel-plated steel and are inflexible, durable, and long-lasting.